Councils cash in on parking charges

 Drivers confused about where money is being spent

-The data, which can be viewed in this interactive map, shows some councils have made good use of their parking revenue.
+The data shows some councils have made good use of their parking revenue.

 Hackney Council in particular increased its budget on road services by 65% over five years.